bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 * restaurant menu discrepancies across platforms.

 **Tech solution**: a proper [integration with food delivery apps](/projects/pos-third-party-delivery/) can sync changes from the main POS to all platforms, reducing errors and saving time.

+### Integration with printers (and other POS hardware)

+Issues with printers are one of the most frustrating tech problems for POS end users – busy waitstaff or hotel staff can't afford delays caused by printers that fail to print receipts or invoices.
+Therefore, POS development teams often face many challenges in ensuring smooth and reliable printer integration.

+Explore the various challenges our POS development team encountered while [integrating printers with a POS](/projects/pos-devices-integration/) system to provide seamless operations.